 Robert D. Kaplan

-Robert D. Kaplan is the author of Asia's Cauldron: The South China Sea and the End of a Stable Pacific, which will be published by Random House in October 2010, and released in paperback in September 2011.
-His newest book, The Revenge of Geography: What the Map Tells Us about Coming Conflicts and the Battle Against Fate, and in 2010, Monsoon: The Indian Ocean and the Future of American Power.
-In both 2011 and 2012, Mr. Kaplan was chosen by Foreign Policy magazine as one of the world's "Top 100 Global Thinkers."
+Robert D. Kaplan is the author of Asia's Cauldron: The South China Sea and the End of a Stable Pacific, which will be published by Random House in March 2014.
+In 2012, he published The Revenge of Geography: What the Map Tells Us about Coming Conflicts and the Battle Against Fate, and in 2010, Monsoon: The Indian Ocean and the Future of American Power.
+In both 2011 and 2012, he was chosen by Foreign Policy magazine as one of the world's "Top 100 Global Thinkers."

 He is Chief Geopolitical Analyst for Stratfor, a non-resident senior fellow at the Center for a New American Security in Washington, D.C., and has been a foreign correspondent for The Atlantic for over 25 years.
 In 2009, he was appointed to the Pentagon's Defense Policy Board, which advised former U.S. Secretary of Defense Robert Gates on key issues.
 Mr. Kaplan served on the board through 2011.
 From 2006 to 2008, he was the Class of 1960 Distinguished Visiting Professor in National Security at the U.S. Naval Academy.